-If you’ve baked bread for any period of time you’ll have no doubt encountered a sticky, wet dough.
-If you haven’t, you are extremely lucky.
-Or lying… So let’s see is you are fixing wet doughs the right way and (probably more importantly) how to prevent the dough from becoming sticky in the first place!
+If you’ve baked bread for any period of time, you’ll have undoubtedly encountered a sticky, wet dough.
+If you haven’t encountered one of these before you are incredibly fortunate.
+Or lying!
+Let’s see if you are fixing wet dough the right way and (more importantly) how to prevent dough from becoming sticky in the first place!

 How to prevent your bread dough from getting sticky?